mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages.md

 ### Step 3: Restore recovered items

-You need _Mailbox Import Export_ RBAC role before you can do this procedure or procedures.
+You need the _Mailbox Import Export_ RBAC role before you can do this procedure or procedures.

 > [!NOTE]
 > You can't use the EAC to restore recovered items.